python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 Performance tips and tricks
 ===========================

-Improving efficient is both an art and a science.
-Just using mypyc in a naive manner will likely give you some benefits, but getting the most out of mypyc requires the use of some performance engineering techniques we'll summarize below.
+Performance optimization is part art, part science.
+Just using mypyc in a simple manner will likely make your code faster, but squeezing the most performance out of your code requires the use of some techniques we'll summarize below.

 Profiling
 ---------

-If you speeding up existing code, understanding where time is spent is important.
+If you are speeding up existing code, understanding where time is spent is important.
 Mypyc speeds up code that you compile.
 If most of the time is spent elsewhere, you may come back disappointed.
-If you spend 20% of time outside compiled code, even if the performance improvement would be infinite, overall performance will up to 5x faster.
+For example, if you spend 40% of time outside compiled code, even if compiled code would go 100x faster, overall performance will only be 2.5x faster.

-A simple (but often effective) approach is to record the time in various points of program execution using ``time.time()``.
+A simple (but often effective) approach is to record the time in various points of program execution using ``time.time()``, and to print out elapsed time (or to write it to a log file).

-The stdlib modules ``profile`` or ``cProfile`` can provide much more detailed data.
-(But these only properly work with non-compiled code.)
+The stdlib modules ``profile`` and ``cProfile`` can provide much more detailed data.
+(But these only work well with non-compiled code.)

 Avoiding slow libraries
 -----------------------